Lecture Notes in Statistical Mechanics and Mesoscopics

 {\ \bf Spectral functions: } {The definition of counting and partition functions; } {Two level system or spin; } {Two spins system in interaction; } {Harmonic oscillator; } {Particle in a 1D box; } {A particle in 3D box, or higher dimensions; } {Classical particle in magnetic field; } {Gas of classical particles in a box; } {Two quantum identical particles; } {Two quantum particles in a box with interaction; }

-{\ \bf The canonical formalism: } {The energy equation of state; } {The Equipartition theorem; } {Heat capacity; } {The Virial theorem; } {Generalized forces; } {Pressure on walls; } {Tension of a polymer; } {Polarization; } {Magnetization; } {Empirical temperature; } {Absolute temperature and entropy; }
+{\ \bf The canonical formalism: } {The energy equation of state; } {The Equipartition theorem; } {Heat capacity; } {Generalized forces; } {Susceptibility and fluctuations; } {Empirical temperature; } {The Virial theorem; } {Pressure on walls; } {Tension of a polymer; } {Polarization; } {Magnetization; }